Which is the best virtualisation software? A comparison

 Workstation Pro simplifies building, testing, and deploying software across a wide range of devices, platforms, and clouds.
 The virtualisation software enables configuration of virtual networks and other virtualised resources.
 Furthermore, local OCI containers and Kubernetes clusters can be run with VM isolation.
 In addition to the graphical user interface, the command line tool ‘vctl’ is available to automate workflows.

 As usual with VM programs, snapshots of the virtual machines can be created and restored later.
 Furthermore, the virtualisation software can be used to run a second desktop, secured by stricter privacy and network settings.
-The support of the 3D technologies DirectX 11 and OpenGL within the VMs is interesting for games and demanding graphic applications.
+The inclusion of 3D technologies such as DirectX 11 and OpenGL 4.3 within virtual machines is particularly beneficial for gaming and high-performance graphic applications.

-Despite the high level of functionality, the VM software is quite affordable with a price of less than £200.
-Current and future students at a college or university, their parents and faculty members and employees of educational institutions receive a discount.
-A trial version can be used free of charge for 60 days.
+Despite the high level of functionality, the VM software is quite affordable with a price of around £150.
+Current and future college or university students, their parents and faculty members and employees of educational institutions receive a discount.
+A trial version can be used free of charge for 30 days.

 Oracle VirtualBox

-The ‘VirtualBox’ by Oracle is the father of all virtualisation software.
-VirtualBox enables use of virtual machines (VM) from a home desktop with ease.
-Even if the user interface seems a bit dusty now, the VM software convinces through user friendliness.
+The VirtualBox from Oracle is the father of all virtualisation software.
+VirtualBox enables the use of virtual machines (VM) from a home desktop with ease.
+Even if the user interface seems a bit dusty now, the VM software impresses with its user friendliness.
 Furthermore, VirtualBox is published as a ‘Free and Open Source Software’ (FOSS) – a special feature among VM programs from commercial providers.

 VirtualBox serves as the basis for operating virtual machines on a host system and is often used in conjunction with other, specialised software.
 For example, the popular tool ‘Vagrant’ automates the creation of reproducible development environments.
 Vagrant acts as an interface between virtualisation software such as VirtualBox, VMware, Hyper-V, and Docker and provisioning software such as Puppet, Chef, and Ansible.